nmajor/nmajor-src/_drafts/Simple-Object-Storage-in-Redis-and-Node.md

 First of all you'll notice I'm using the [lodash]() for its useful helper methods, and [shortid](https://www.npmjs.com/package/shortid "https://www.npmjs.com/package/shortid") to help generate unique ids for our redis keys.

-Notice that we are using the `multi` redis behavior.
+We are using the `multi` redis behavior.

     const multi = client.multi();
     // ...